 If you have a complaint about the EPFO’s services, you can file it online through the EPF grievance handling system.
 You can file a grievance, send a reminder, check the status of your complaint or grievance, upload your grievance paperwork, and even change your password using this system.

 An account holder can also lower their tax liability on premature withdrawal of their PF amount.
 Usually, withdrawals are liable for TDS.

-But, according to the revised PF withdrawal rules 2019, withdrawal of funds after minimum 5 years of service will attract no TDS.
+But, according to the revised EPF withdrawal rules 2023, withdrawal of funds after a minimum of 5 years of service will attract no TDS.